freakout42/formax/README.md

 powerful and user-friedly character-based, interactive database applications.
-The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and the best ideas for a powerful user interface from Emacs, Clipper, SAP and Lotus/1-2-3.
+The basic concepts of Oracle SQL-Forms 3.0 are combined with curses as the terminal interface, ODBC for universal database access and Javascript as the trigger language.
+The best ideas for a powerful user interface from Emacs, Clipper, SAP and Lotus/1-2-3.
 The result is the most effective solution possible for the end-user.

 Introduction
 ============